lukamiletic95/papers/About Tendermint.md

 Tendermint is a distributed network of nodes that have their own blockchain replicas in order to preserve the valid state of the system.
 In order for that to be able, Tendermint defines a constant ***f***, which represents a maximum value for the voting power of faulty processes in the network.

-> Voting power is a number
+> Voting power is a number that is a property of each *V* node and it determines its "strength" when voting to reach a consensus.
+[1] - p.
+5, III - TENDERMINT CONSENSUS ALGORITHM

 [^1]: Detailed explanation on Tendermint node types can be found at: <https://github.com/tendermint/tendermint/blob/master/docs/spec/p2p/node.md>